Type-safe bitwise operations - TL;DR

 -

-the set of flags semantically forms a Boolean algebra and additionally
+the set of flags semantically form a Boolean algebra and additionally

 -